Skip to main content

 3. Show shipping cost early

 Don't surprise customers at the last step.
-Show "Shipping: 600 DA" as soon as wilaya is picked.
-Lift: +5–10%.
+Show "Shipping: 600 DZD" the moment wilaya is picked.
+Use Custom Product Shipping if your products have very different shipping costs.
+Lift: +5–10 %.

-5. Offer stop desk
+5. Offer stop-desk delivery

-~30% of customers prefer desk pickup.
-Without it, you lose them.
-See Stop Desk add-on.
-Lift: +5–10%.
+~30 % of customers prefer desk pickup.
+Without it, you lose that segment.
+Activate the Stop Desk add-on for the structured picker.
+Lift: +5–10 %.

 6. Add reviews